 The DDRZ is a job-oriented premise.
-During a discussion, the pundits figured out that approximately one hundred thousand Brahmins relied on religious ceremony as well as funeral rituals.
+During a discussion, the pandits figured out that approximately one hundred thousand Brahmins rely on religious ceremony as well as funeral rituals.
 They were self-employed.
-The stated policy was lacking in this field.
-Sanskrit and Vedic literature learned and vocationally trained persons were surviving on their performance.
-They were earning their livelihood by using their version of the Vedic knowledge.
+The state policy is lacking in this field.
+Sanskrit and Vedic literature learned and vocationally trained persons are surviving on their performance.
+They are earning their livelihood by using their version of the Vedic knowledge.

 On the other hand, the use of DDRZ was felt beyond the reach of common citizens.
 The expenditures met within the grieving periods are of an exploited nature.
 Naturally, the mourners did not bargain for the needed stuffs and services they sought.
 The habituated funeral service providers took advantage of the grieving families.
 They targeted for money, and only for money.
 Every time, money mattered there.
 It could be named as 'religious corruption' at least for me.
 Nobody was bounded under the legal regulations.
-They entertained the saying, 'Har din Dashahara, har raat Deewali'.
+They entertain the saying, 'Har din Dashahara, har raat Deewali'.
 It means, "Everyday is Dashain and every night is Deepawali."
-I was one of the victims of such entertainment.
+I was one of the victims of such situation.
 People tried their best to get rid of sinful acts by performing religious deeds at the tragic periods; but sinful means were used for supposedly noble purposes.
 It was the result of subconscious minds: selfishness, bigotry, elitism, etc. Here I realized that God's purpose with material life is to overcome sin.
 And sin develops in a cyclic manner in the spirit world.
-Similarly, stabilized realities are needed to teach proper methods of relating to objective reality (nov55.com/rel/ovw.html).
+Similarly, stabilized realities are needed to teach proper methods of relating to objective reality.
 Moreover, corruption is pervasive where there is no strong hold of law and order.
-It is where North & Gwin, (2006) write, "We find that the strength of the rule of law and the level of corruption both depend on a country's religious heritage"(www.religionomics.com/o).
+I agree with North & Gwin (2006).
+They have opined, "We find that the strength of the rule of law and the level of corruption both depend on country's religious heritage.
 So did Stark, (2001) who argued that only religions with strong conceptions of God or gods are actually able to sustain a moral order.
-He also found a higher correlation between morality and religiosity (Ibid).
-There I agree with North, Gwin, and Stark.
+There is a higher correlation between morality and religiosity.
 In spite of our cultural heritage, corruption was taking in an institutional shape.
 The DDRZ has become the victim of misbehave or corruption.
-Why people tolerate the day-to-day corruption elsewhere?
+Why people have tolerated the day-today corruption elsewhere?

 Vittal (2003, p.19), answers this question, "Hinduism preaches the concept of tolerance".
-Therefore, whatever are done people tolerate because they believe that eventually the god will do justices.
+Therefore, whatever are done people tolerate because they believe that eventually the god will do justice.
 On the other hand, there is a belief that if a sinner pronounces the name of Narayan or Vishnu, his/ her all types of sins will be forgiven by the god.
 This contradiction of Hindu doctrine has inspired the corrupts to commit corruptions.

-I also reflected that Kathmandu is the capital city, wealthy individuals do not care for minor irregularities as they; too, follow unfair means to make money.
+I also reflected that Kathmandu is the capital city, wealthy individuals do not care for minor irregularities as they too, follow unfair means to make money.
 It prevents ordinary people from doing sacred acts for their deceased souls.

-My reflection was similar to Flavin and Ledet (nd.) who had reported," We find that states with a larger urban population have higher levels of corruption," in their research paper entitled, "Religiosity and Government Corruption in the American States"(www.calvin.edu/henry/research/).
+My reflection was similar to Flavin and Ledet (nd.) who had reported," We find that states with a larger urban population have higher levels of corruption," in their research paper entitled, "Religiosity and Government Corruption in the American States" (www.calvin.edu/henry/research/).

-The professional pundits had established an organization called Vaidik Karmakanda Sanskrit Samrakshan Kendra.
+The professional pandits had established an organization called Vaidik Karmakanda Sanskrit Samrakshan Kendra.
 They had provided hassle free services to the mourners and the pilgrims who used to gather at the time of Bala Chaturdasi.
 The organizers were aiming to safeguard Vedic heritage, culture and rituals.
 They were also trying to regularize the system and mitigating the unnecessary hazards around Pashupat Area.
 But for the people like me was an approach to blackmail the bereaved family.